 Celeste

-While uncommon, there are a few varients to the standard stringed hammered dulcimer.
+While uncommon, there are a few variants to the standard stringed hammered dulcimer.
 I have acoustic pickups mounted in my regular dulcimer, but they sound similar to using a microphone.
-Some builders have created "electric" dulcimers, with or without soundboards, where string vibrations are routed to outboard electronics including stadard electric guitar effects pedals.
-A couple of builders are making duclimers where hammers strike small-diameter metal rods rather than steel string courses (often called hammered mbira).
-I had been aware that there were a few "hammered dulcimers" built where hammers struck flat metal tone bars rather than steel strings, providing a very bell-like tone that would be wonderful for some of our Christmas arrangements.
+Some builders have created "electric" dulcimers, with or without soundboards, where string vibrations are routed to outboard electronics including standard electric guitar effects pedals.
+A couple of builders are making dulcimers where hammers strike small-diameter metal rods rather than steel string courses (often called hammered mbira).
+I had been aware that there were a few "hammered dulcimers" built where hammers struck flat metal tone bars rather than steel strings, providing a sweet bell-like tone that would be wonderful for some of our Christmas arrangements.
 Although I searched for something like this for years, I was unsuccessful finding anything for sale.

 Scott on dulceleste